Applies to editions of Google Workspace and other paid subscriptions in your Google Admin console.

 For technical and legal reasons, you can't change the legal entity information for an existing invoiced billing or reseller account.
 Instead, you must set up a new account.
 See below for options or possible alternatives.Update your invoice information

-While you can't change the actual legal entity associated with your invoiced billing or reseller account, you can easily change the business name or address that appears on your invoices.
+While you can't change the actual legal entity associated with your invoiced billing or reseller account, you can change the bill-to address of your invoice and add a different name.
 This might make your invoices comply with local authorities without changing your account's actual legal entity.
+The new bill-to address must be in the same country/region as the legal entity.

 For details, see: